occivink/kakoune-snippets/README.md

 ### My snippets are expanding too greedily.
 If I type 'before', I don't want my 'for' snippet to be expanded.

 You should use a stricter trigger for the snippet.
 For example, `\bfor` will only expand if `for` starts at a word boundary.
 Similarly, you can use `^` to match the start of a line.

-### Can you add snippets for language `X`?

-No, but you're welcome to start collecting them in the wiki.

 ### How did you do the demo?